-What do I do if my insurance company denied my claim because I cannot “prove” the items I lost?
+What do you do if your insurance company denied your claim because you cannot “prove” the items lost?

 Insurance companies frequently will ask their insured to furnish receipts, credit card statements, cancelled checks, photos and other documents to establish the identity of items that were lost and/or their value.
 However, you may be like many other policyholders who no longer have these types of evidence because they were destroyed in the fire.
 However, you may not have a legal duty to “prove” the items and value of what was destroyed.
-The obligation of an insured is to state what personal property was burned or otherwise damaged, and the estimated value.
+The obligation of an insured is to state what personal property is being claimed and the estimated value of those items.
 If the insurance company disputes these claims, the insurance company has the burden of establishing that the insured is misrepresenting his or her loss.

-How can I afford the costs associated with paying an attorney and pursuing a lawsuit?
+How can you afford the costs associated with paying an attorney and pursuing a lawsuit?

-Do insurance companies fight fire damage claims especially hard?
+Do insurance companies fight fire damage claims more than other types of claims?

-Is my insurance company’s liability limited to damage caused by the fire or will smoke and water damage be covered also?
+Is your insurance company’s liability limited to damage caused by the fire or will smoke and water damage be covered also?